 Winter often brings a surge of burglaries as longer nights provide better cover for opportunist thieves.
 Having Christmas soon upon us also means that there are more valuables in the home, and that properties can be left unoccupied for days at a time.

 It’s important to be aware of the implications of having so many smart devices within the home.
-In most cases insurance providers are unable to cover a policy if high value items have not been declared.
+In most cases insurance providers are unable to cover a policy if high value or high risk items like electronic gadgets have not been declared.
 So when you make a purchase, remember to add new devices to your home insurance policy as a specified item.

-Find out more about the type of cover available from HomeProtect for high theft areas here.
-Or if you’re an existing HomeProtect customer and are unsure about the contents already covered in your policy, revisit your policy booklet.
+Find out more about the type of cover available from Homeprotect for high theft areas and for insuring electronic gadgets.
+Or if you’re an existing Homeprotect customer and are unsure about the contents already covered in your policy, revisit your policy booklet.